marcpage/libernet/notes.md

 Certain data can be squelched (not passed on and deleted from local cache).
 Each node keeps a list of identifiers that are squelched (deleted).
 When data of a squelched identifier is pushed to the node, it can immediately delete it.
+When responding to ["similar to" search](#data-matching), squelched data should be excluded.

 Reasons for squelching data include:
-* Old, fully Merged Address History (assuming no history was lost)
+* Old, fully Merged [Address History](#address-history) (assuming no history is lost)
-* Old Personal Key Identity files (either through owner updates or through merging verifiers)
+* Old [Personal Information](#personal-information) (either through owner updates or through merging verifiers)
-* Old trust lists (determine by timestamp)
+* Old [Trust](#trust) lists (determine by timestamp)

-## Data Addresses

-Data is addressed by the hash of the contents (which may be compressed or encrypted or both).

 ## Data Matching

 Data can be matched to other data by adding random data until the first hex digits of the hashes match.
-Data can be requested by exact hash, or by "similar to".
+Data can be requested by exact hash, or by "similar to" search.
-The more digits that match, the more time (in general) and expense and, therefore, the higher the priority.
+The more digits that match, the more time (in general) and expense and, therefore, the higher the priority or value of the match.
-When searching "similar to" each node may drop lower priority items if the number of items being returned is "large".
+When searching ["similar to" search](#data-matching) each node may drop lower priority items if the number of items being returned is "large".
 Items are not dropped just because they are low priority, but because there are "too many" items to return, in which case lower priority items may be omitted.

-### Time to match digits
+### Cost to match digits

 Below are the times to calculate a hash of sequential integer strings until it matches the hash of an empty string as well as a string of the letters a, b, c, and d.
 Absolute times are somewhat irrelevant and more to give scale.
 Different processors will drastically change the absolute times.
 Times are provided to give relative speed of matching the number of digits.

 Numbers in the table are not exact, but generally the magnitude.
 Theoretical assumes that 2^(digits x 4) unique patterns will be required to ensure that many hex digits will match.
 That is not necessarily the case (see hex digits = 7).

 Hex Digits | Low Time   | High Time | Low Tries   | High Tries  | Category      | Theoretical Tries | Theoretical Time
 ---------- | ---------- | --------- | ----------- | ----------- | ------------- | ----------------- | ----------------
 4          | 0.01       | 0.10      | 5,000       | 7,000       | bulk mail     | 65,536            | 0.01 seconds